home-assistant/addons/ssh/DOCS.md

 ha help
 ```

-### The In-Browser Terminal
+### The Web Terminal

-To enable the in-browser Terminal all you need to do is start the add-on, and click the Terminal menu item.
+To enable the web Terminal all you need to do is start the add-on, and click the Terminal menu item.

 ### SSH Server Connection